-swept out, caught by a gust of swiftly away on bare feet, shielding her face.
+THE flames from the brick kiln swept out, caught by a gust of wind, and Amanda stepped swiftly away on bare feet, shielding her face.
 The warmth here in this cleared space in the lee of the hill was oppressive as the sun rose high in the clear June sky.
-Leaning against the trunk of a great pine at the edge of the woods, she pushed the moist curls of red gold hair from her forehead.
+Leaning against the trunk of a great pine at the edge of the woods, she pushed the moist curls of red gold hair from her forchead.

-From where she stood, she could see the valley on one side, and on

-HE flames from the brick kiln the west.
-Far away, where the trees were less dense, there was the glitter wind, and Amanda stepped of sun on a white house.
+From where she stood, she could see the valley on one side, and on the other the high mountains to the west.
+Far away, where the trees were less dense, there was the glitter of sun on a white house.
 Day after day she had looked toward it in wonder, with a vague, unformulated hope that life might be different there than it was in the Valley, different from anything she had ever known.
 But she had never climbed that high road.
-She had been told that the people of the Valley hated and distrusted the outlanders on she had so often asked herself: why, with this beautiful, green world around her, with the songs of birds waking her before dawn, and the stars brighter than lamps in the night sky, should there be hate?
+She had been told that the people of the Valley hated and distrusted the outlanders on the hills.

+Amanda sighed, the blue of her eyes deepening with the question she had so often asked herself: why, with this beautiful, green world around her, with the songs of birds waking her before dawn, and the stars brighter than lamps in the night sky, should there be hate?
 Her hands clenched hard.
 She knew too intimately what hate was like, not just the kind her father, Joseph Dyke, felt for the rich families on the hill.
 She herself hated things that happened-the Valley girls, fresh and pretty, forced to marry so young, made to work from morning till night, bearing children year after year until they were so weary they were almost glad to die.
 Somewhere-perhaps in that white house to which she lifted her eyes-life was not so cruel.
 And she hated Charlie Harris because her father had promised her in marriage to him.
 Her heart beat with a dull longing for a beauty never yet seen, a gentleness and kindness never yet experienced.